-- describes the vegetation or other thing that must be removed or destroyed, including a map if practicable identifying the specific location or extent of the vegetation or other thing - explains the risk that Fire and Emergency reasonably considers that the vegetation or other thing presents - specifies the actions that must be taken to mitigate the fire hazard risk, e.g. how much vegetation must be removed or destroyed.
+- describes the vegetation or other thing that must be removed or destroyed, including a map if practicable identifying the specific location or extent of the vegetation or other thing - explains the risk that Fire and Emergency reasonably considers that the vegetation or other thing presents

+• specifies the actions that must be taken to mitigate the fire hazard risk, e.g. how much vegetation must be removed or destroyed.

-We will always attempt to negotiate with the occupier or owner to give them an opportunity to fix the issue voluntarily, before we go with issuing a fire hazard removal notice.
+Before we issue a fire hazard removal notice, we will always try to negotiate with the occupier or owner to give them an opportunity to fix the issue voluntarily.

-The occupier of the land where the fire hazard is located is primarily responsible for its removal or destruction.
+The occupier of the land where the fire hazard is located is primarily responsible for removing or destroying it.
 If the land is unoccupied, then the responsibility passes to the owner of the land.